 Some of the mining claims at the Livengood Gold Project are U.S. federal or Alaska state "unpatented" mining claims.
 There is a risk that a portion of such unpatented mining claims could be determined to be invalid, in which case the Company could lose the right to mine any minerals contained within those mining claims.
 Unpatented mining claims are created and maintained in accordance with the applicable U.S. federal and Alaska state mining laws.
 Unpatented mining claims are unique property interests and are generally considered to be subject to greater title risk than other real property interests due to the validity of unpatented mining claims often being uncertain.
 This uncertainty arises, in part, out of the complex federal and state laws and regulations under the provisions of the U.S. General Mining Law of 1872 (the "U.S. General Mining Law").
 Unpatented mining claims are always subject to possible challenges of third parties or validity contests by the United States federal government or the Alaska state government, as applicable.
 The validity of an unpatented mining claim, in terms of both its location and its maintenance, is dependent on strict compliance with a complex body of federal and state statutory and decisional law.
 Title to the unpatented mining claims may also be affected by undetected defects such as unregistered agreements or transfers and there are few public records that definitively determine the issues of validity and ownership of unpatented mining claims.
 The Company has not obtained full title opinions for the majority of its mineral properties.
-Not all the mineral properties in which the Company has an interest lie within public lands, the resulting mining operations could be seriously impacted, depending upon the type and amount of the burden.
+Not all the mineral properties in which the Company has an interest have been surveyed, and their actual extent and location may be in doubt.
+Should the federal government impose a royalty or additional tax burdens on the properties that lie within public lands, the resulting mining operations could be seriously impacted, depending upon the type and amount of the burden.